ejeej/ImmuneSpace_SDY984/OlgaMironenko/ImmuneSpace_SDY984_eng.md

            !init_int_ame0 & !init_int_ame1 & !init_int_ame3 &
            !rank_int_ame0 & !rank_int_ame1 & !rank_int_ame3)
 ```

+The noticeably small number of genes have the significant ATE over the whole range of time points when expression was assessed (0-7 days).
+There were also quite few genes with insignificant baseline ATE of response and significant ATE from 1 to 7 days, as well genes with significant ATE at the Baseline and insignificant subsequent ATEs.
+On the contrast, there are two modes: **genes for which the ATE became significant only at 7 days after vaccination (310) and genes for which the ATE turned from significant at 0-3 days to insignificant at 7 days (216)**.

 After combining the results for the specifications with the initial data on expression and ranks of genes by expression we obtain 310 genes with significant 7-day ATE (in any specification) and insignificant 0-1-3-day ATEs (in both specifications), as well as 216 genes with significant 0-1-3-day ATEs (in any specification) and insignificant 7-day ATE (in both specifications).
 The most represented by these two gene sets **biological processes** are shown in Figures 7 (1) and 7(2).